sourcegraph/learn/posts/how-to-troubleshoot-python-zerodivisionerror.md

 ## Learn more

-Search across open source Python repositories that have hthe `ZeroDivisionError` to understand the message more.
+Search across open source Python repositories that have the `ZeroDivisionError` to understand the message more.

 <SourcegraphSearch query="ZeroDivisionError: division by zero lang:python" patternType="literal"/>